 Adjusting the time is sort of possible via the menu:

-...but it is poorly implemented (for now) so what I did is assigning a button on the IR remote to set the seconds to zero when I press that button.
+It is poorly implemented (for now), so what I did is assigned a button on the IR remote to set the seconds to zero when I press that button.
 If the seconds on the clock are <30, the minute stays the same and the seconds are reset to 0.
 When the seconds on the clock are >30, one minute is added and the seconds are reset to zero.

 I just discovered the possibility to use a laser cutter at a local makerspace location: GREAT!
 So this way I could make the black acrylic mounting frame for the LED's and TFT display:

 On top of that I also cut a piece of heavy weight black paper to cover the gaps around the TFT display.
-On top of that I cut a a brown acrylic display to enhace the contrast of the LED's and making the gray 7 segment displays less noticeable.
+Then I cut a brown acrylic display to enhance the contrast of the LED's and make the gray 7 segment displays less noticeable.

 When I'm awake at night and a storm is passing I can see the barometric pressure plunging and rising after the storm has passed.
 Better than looking at the ceiling.